 Ghanaian should always be addressed by their formal titles unless they specifically request otherwise.
 Handshaking is the usual form of greeting.
 It is customary in much of West Africa not to use the left hand for touching food.

 Permission should be sought before photographing military installations, government buildings or airports.
 Elsewhere, there are few restrictions on photography, but it is polite to ask before photographing a street or market scene.
-Many official tourist sites charge addition fees for photography and/or use of a video camera.
+Many official tourist sites charge additional fees for photography and/or use of a video camera.

 Language in Ghana

 The official language is English.
-Local Ghanaian languages are widely spoken, including Akan, Moshi-Dagomba, Ewe and Ga.
+Local Ghanaian languages are widely spoken, including Akan, Moshi-Dagomba, Ewe, and Ga.

 Food and Drink

 International food is available in most large hotels and many restaurants serve a range of local traditional foods.
-In Accra there are also restaurants serving Middle Eastern, Indian, South East Asian, French and pretty much every other international cuisine you can think of.
+In Accra, there are also restaurants serving Middle Eastern, Indian, South East Asian, French and pretty much every other international cuisine you can think of.
 The country's largest concentration of eateries lies along and around the main drag through Osu - known locally as Oxford Street - where you could literally eat somewhere different every night for a month.
 Fast food outlets are also well represented in upmarket areas such as Osu and the Accra Mall.